Become a Veterinary Assistant III: Practical Skills

 Instructors & Support

-Tracy Heyland is a registered veterinary technologist (RVT) with 25+ years of experience in small animal medicine.
-She holds a Provincial Instructor Diploma and is certified as a Professional Co-Active Coach and Yoga Teacher.
-She has worked in veterinary sales, operations management, and teaching positions, and runs her own coaching and training company for leaders and managers.
+Tracy Heyland is a Registered Veterinary Technologist (RVT), earning the Academic and Practical Proficiency Award upon graduating.
+She brings 25+ years of experience in small animal medicine to her teaching, earned the Provincial Instructor Diploma, certified as a Professional Co-Active Coach, and is Fear Free Certified.
+Tracy has worked in general practice, emergency medicine, veterinary sales, operations management, and teaching positions and runs her own coaching and training company for veterinary teams, leaders, and managers.

 Instructor Interaction: The instructor looks forward to interacting with learners in the online moderated discussion area to share their expertise and answer any questions you may have on the course content.